sbagh/stockExchange/README.md

 Completed features:

 -  Functionalities:
-   -  Switch between users, and see each user's portfolio and their trade history, See latest stock prices,
+   -  Switch between users, and see each user's portfolio and their trade history
+   - See latest stock prices,
    - Set buy and sell orders:
       - Orders will post to the stock ordering microservice, which will publish a message through rabbitMQ to the order matching microservice.
       - The Order matching microservice matches orders based on the stockMatchingClass which matches the highest buy to the highest sell order.